Champions League: Serge Gnabry’s latest London masterclass puts Bayern on course for next round | DW | 25.02.2020

-Bayern Munich have one foot in the Champions League quarterfinals after a comfortable last-16 first leg victory away at Chelsea.
-Serge Gnabry scored twice and Robert Lewandowski got the other in a 3-0 win.
+Bayern Munich have one foot in the Champions League quarterfinals after a comfortable first leg victory away at Chelsea in the Round of 16.
+Gnabry scored twice and Robert Lewandowski got the other in a dominant display.

 Chelsea 0-3 Bayern Munich